elalish/manifold/README.md

 ## [ManifoldCAD.org](https://manifoldcad.org)

 If you like OpenSCAD / JSCAD, you might also like ManifoldCAD - our own solid modelling web app.
-Our WASM is not GPU-accelerated, but it's still quite fast and a good way to test out our Manifold library.
+Our WASM is not multithreaded yet, but it's still quite fast and a good way to test out our Manifold library.

 ![A metallic Menger sponge](https://elalish.github.io/manifold/samples/models/mengerSponge3.webp "A metallic Menger sponge")